 - acting for a shareholder of a joint venture company claiming unfair prejudice ( EWHC 2810 (Ch), EWHC 1362 (Ch) and EWHC 3334 (Ch));

 - advising a bank in relation to enforcement of its security against certain of its customers within the Dawnay Day group;

 - acting for an outgoing tenant and successfully negotiating a substantial reduction to the landlord’s dilapidations claim;

 - acting for a group of investors in an Enterprise Zone Scheme in relation to a claim against their financial advisers;

 - acting for administrators in opposing an application to remove them from office and subsequent applications dealing with the conduct of the administration;

-- obtaining summary judgment for Seymour Pierce Limited in a claim against the owners of Birmingham City FC ( EWHC 676 (QB));
+- obtaining summary judgement for Seymour Pierce Limited in a claim against the owners of Birmingham City FC ( EWHC 676 (QB));

-- obtaining summary judgment for a private equity company against its main investor who unilaterally decided not to comply with any future calls for investment funds ( EWHC 2841 (QB)).
+- obtaining summary judgement for a private equity company against its main investor who unilaterally decided not to comply with any future calls for investment funds ( EWHC 2841 (QB)).